 Cataluña’s capital city is known as one of the greatest destinations across the world for graffiti art.
 You can see writers/artists tagging and painting street art in Barcelona’s streets with delicate illustrations and bold patterns.
 They express their contemporary ideas and political voices through their art.
-Moreover, you can witness a significant increase in anti-government messages and slogans.
+Moreover, you can witness a significant increase in anti-government messages and slogans or this guide of things to do in Barcelona.

 Does the weather affect the graffiti and street art movements in Barcelona?